 How can I tell if I have secondary infertility?

-What type of help is available for women who do have secondary infertility?
+What type of treatment is available for women with secondary infertility?

 Secondary infertility is treatable, and many women diagnosed with it go on to have successful subsequent pregnancies.

 There are various treatment options based on the woman’s specific fertility profile, including Intrauterine Insemination (IUI), where sperm is inserted into a woman’s uterus at the time of ovulation.

 In Vitro Fertilization (IVF) is another option, where sperm and egg are fertilized outside the woman’s body and a resulting embryo is transferred back into the woman’s uterus in hopes of implantation.

 IVF is not necessarily more successful for patients with secondary infertility, but it is often the only or most successful fertility treatment option.